-Critics all over Europe have written about the enthusiastic applause given to Dutch violinist Yvonne Smeulers for her demanding and deeply moving concert performances.
+Critics all over Europe have written about the enthusiastic applause given to Dutch violinist Prof. Yvonne Smeulers for her demanding and deeply moving concert performances.
 She entices her listeners into a “fascinating world of sound” and is a “breathtakingly expressive and exceptional artist”.

 Commenting on her recent CD of the Ysaÿe solo sonatas (Genuin Classics), KLASSIC.COM calls it “an artistic achievement that makes this CD one of the best recordings of Ysaÿe’s solo violin sonatas available today.”